The European car industry is in crisis. The results of the European industry in 2023 were record-breaking (analysis by Gemini).

 We are experiencing the perfect automotive cacophony in Europe.

-The role of the automotive industry for Europe is too often underestimated.
+The role of the car industry for Europe is too often underestimated.
 This industry alone accounts for 8% of GDP in the EU.
-Almost a tenth of all economic activity in the 27 EU countries depends on this industry.
-The automotive industry accounts for a quarter of all R&D investment in Europe and over 20% of all tax revenues (372 billion euros) in the European Union.
+Almost a tenth of all economic activity in the 27 EU member states depends on this industry.
+The car industry accounts for a quarter of all R&D investment in Europe and over 20% of all tax revenues (372 billion euros) in the European Union.

 At the same time, the focus of car sales has shifted to Asia, where 51% of all vehicles are already sold.
 China is focusing on a long-term electric strategy.